 Avoid the use of abbreviations, but if necessary, authors should use the list (click here to see list) as a guide to those terms that need not be given in full, or define each abbreviation on first use.

 Authors should provide confirmation of consent from persons acknowledged in manuscripts for example personal communications.
 This can be provided in a covering letter or by e-mail to the editorial office.
-Database linking
+Footnotes

 • Make sure you use uniform lettering and sizing of your original artwork.